 Japanese Occupation Of Burma ..
 Bird Stamps or Not?

-There are no rules to dictate what people should or should not collect so our Membership Secretary chooses to include the Burmese Peacock-pheasant Overprints as Bird stamps – would you?
+There are no rules to dictate what people should or should not collect so one of our members chooses to include the Burmese Peacock-pheasant Overprints as Bird stamps – would you?
 Read the article here to decide for yourself.